Automattic/ad-code-manager/readme.txt

 1. Upload `ad-code-manager` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Incorporate ad tags in your theme template with <?php do_action( 'acm_tag', 'slot' ) ?>.
-Also you can use [acm-tag id="slot"] shorcode or ACM Widget
+Also you can use [acm-tag id="slot"] shortcode or ACM Widget
 1. Implement filters to make the plugin work with your provider
 1. Configure your ad codes in the WordPress admin ( Tools -> Ad Code Manager )